EagleAdelaide/Focal-Calibration-Loss-FCL/README.md

 - AMP is automatically enabled on CUDA and disabled on CPU.

 ## Cite
-If your paper needs to be cited in a blind review repo, please include your own reference here.
+For Citing.

 ---

-Good luck with your reviews!
-If reviewers only want a "single command to reproduce", point them to:
+If only want a "single command to reproduce", point them to:

 ```bash
 python many_losses_multibackbone_training.py --dataset cifar100 --out-dir runs/c100   --backbones resnet50,resnet110,wideresnet28x10,densenet121